 Dr Harry Hendon (BoM)

-Matt King is Professor of Polar Geodesy at the University of Tasmania, Australia.
+Matt King is a Professor of Polar Geodesy at the University of Tasmania, Australia.
 He works within the Surveying and Spatial Sciences group, forming a part of UTAS researchers working on solid earth geophysics, geodesy and sea-level change.
 In particular, his work focuses on the use of geodetic tools to solve problems related to Earth geophysics, notably sea-level change, polar ice mass balance and Earth deformation.
 His field of expertise is geodetic observation of the global water cycle, including ice sheet mass balance and sea level change and particularly using the Global Positioning System (GPS) and the Gravity Recovery and Climate Experiment (GRACE).
 He also works on numerical modelling of solid Earth processes and the reduction of systematic and random errors in geodetic techniques in order to maximise the information content in the data and improve the reliability of the interpretations.

 Prof King has authored more than 100 peer-reviewed publications, including several in Nature, Science and PNAS.
 He has received several major prizes, notably the 2015 Kavli Medal and Lecture by the Royal Society (London) and the 2018 Mawson Medal and Lecture by the Australian Academy of Sciences.
 He contributes to the Southern Ocean sea level change project.